 Sync calcurse with a smartphoneNOTE!
 As of mid-2016 this page is of even less value -- calcurse now supports CalDAV!
-Now you can use a mobile device to sync from and to calcurse.
-Maybe I'll update this page once I figure it out...
+Now you can use a mobile device's calendar app to sync to calcurse's CalDAV server.

 calcurse is a text-user interface calendaring program.
 It's simple, fast, and its keyboard controls are efficient.
 If you can run it on a remote server that you have regular access to, it becomes the perfect "cloud" calendar (and since it lives on your hardware, you'll never have to worry about capitalist ad-mongers or the NSA).

-Calcurse comes up short only if you want to use it from a smartphone.
-Connecting to your server using an SSH app and then working with calcurse via the onscreen keyboard is possible but cumbersome.
-Imagine if that person you like asked you your plans for Saturday -- do you really want to delay your answer by having to log in to your server and fiddle with launching a program from the command line?
+Calcurse comes up a little short only if you want to use it from a smartphone.
+Connecting to your server using an SSH app and then working with calcurse via the onscreen keyboard is cumbersome.
+Imagine if that person you have a crush on asked you your plans for Saturday -- do you really want to delay your answer by having to log in to your server and fiddle with launching a program from the command line?

 Fortunately, a little elbow grease can get calcurse and your phone working in harmony.
 You won't be able to create or edit appointments on your phone, but you will at least be able to view them.

 In this page I outline three methods to get appointments from calcurse to sync with your phone.
 I will list them in the order of complexity and resources required.

 The simplest way to get calcurse appointments to your phone is to make calcurse output a certain number of days' events and email them to you.
 This method requires that your system be able to send mail using the program called mail.
 I don't know anything about this, so either use a system where this works out of the box (OpenBSD, but not Debian) or figure out how to set it up.

 Anyway, begin by deciding how many day's worth events you want to see.
 Here's the command to have calcurse print 14 days worth of appointments: